Introduction to Conjunctions

 Joe and Louise are singing.

-The verb hataał is intransitive, meaning that it can have only one argument:
+The verb hataał, is intransitive, meaning that it can only have one argument:

 (2)